 Title IX, formally known as the Title IX of the Education Amendments of 1972, is a landmark piece of federal civil rights legislation that prohibits sex-based discrimination in federally funded educational institutions, programs, and activities.
 Title IX’s reach spans many important issues including athletics and scholarships, sexual harassment, housing, discrimination in STEM courses, and pregnancy discrimination.
 To celebrate the upcoming 50th anniversary of the passage of Title IX and the impact it has made in the world of sports, we wanted to shed light on some of the most influential people in the history of Title IX who helped make the gains achieved possible.

-Representative Patsy Minsk, from Hawaii, is recognized as the major author and sponsor of the Title IX Amendment.
+Representative Patsy Mink, from Hawaii, is recognized as the major author and sponsor of the Title IX Amendment.
 Elected as the first women-of-color in the House of Representatives, she was a dedicated and pioneering leader in education reform and used her own experiences of adversities faced as a woman during her education to inform Title IX.
 She introduced Title IX into Congress, and went on to serve 12 terms in office.
-Following her passing in 2022, she was given the Medal of Freedom and Title IX was renamed to the “Patsy T. Mink Equal Opportunity in Education Act” in her honor.
+Following her passing in 2002, she was given the Medal of Freedom and Title IX was renamed to the “Patsy T. Mink Equal Opportunity in Education Act” in her honor.

 Rep. Edith Green, considered by some to be the “most powerful woman ever to serve in the Congress”, made significant contributions to the Title IX bill.
 Rep. Edith Green of Oregon, was strongly committed to education, focusing much of her work on social reform and women’s issues after learning in the 60’s that no programs existed to help keep girls in school while such programs did exist for boys.
-In addition to Rep. Patsy Minsk, Rep. Edith Green helped create and introduce the legislation around gender equity in education that would become Title IX.
+In addition to Rep. Patsy Mink, Rep. Edith Green helped create and introduce the legislation around gender equity in education that would become Title IX.

-Senator Birch Bayh was one of the three main contributors to Title IX, alongside Rep. Patsy Minsky and Rep. Edith Green.
+Senator Birch Bayh was one of the three main contributors to Title IX, alongside Rep. Patsy Mink and Rep. Edith Green.
 He has been called the “father” of Title IX thanks to his work drafting the legislation and seeing it through its passage in the Senate.
 His work on civil rights legislation extends beyond Title IX, as he also was the main architect of the Equal Rights Amendment, which did not pass, but was focused on securing equality under the constitution regardless of one’s gender.

 Billie Jean King is widely recognized as one of the greatest female athletes, and has been an outspoken champion of women’s rights, equality, and Title IX.